Saturday, 25, Apr, 2026

 Headnote :

-It is well-settled that while Article 14 of the Constitution forbids class legislation, it does not forbid reasonable classification for the purposes of legislation.
-In order, however, to pass the test of permissible classification two conditions must be fulfilled, namely, (i) the classification mus...
+It is well established that while Article 14 of the Constitution prohibits class legislation, it does allow for reasonable classification for legislative purposes.
+To meet the criteria for permissible classification, two conditions must be satisfied: (i) the classification must be based on an intell...

 Naresh Charan Das Gupta Vs. Paresh Charan Das Gupta [1954] INSC 115 (2 December 1954)